What Is Maximum Medical Improvement?

 A catastrophic injury includes losing vision in both eyes.
 It also includes losing both arms, hands, legs, or feet (or any combination of two of these body parts).
 The workers’ comp insurance company will try to avoid paying permanent today disability payments.
 It might send you to another physician for a medical examination.

-If you are totally disabled because of a work-related accident, it is important to consult with a workers’ comp lawyer as soon as possible.
+If you are totally disabled because of a work-related accident, it is important to consult with a workers’ compensation lawyer as soon as possible.

 Should I Consult an Atlanta Workers’ Compensation Attorney Before Settling a Workers’ Comp Claim?